Unlocking the Connection Between Sleep Apnea and Oral Health

 Functional Root Causes of Sleep Apnea

-Nutrient deficiencies: Like magnesium (source) and vitamin D (source), which impact airway tone and nervous system balance.
+Nutrient deficiencies: Low magnesium (source) and vitamin D (source) can impact airway tone, muscle relaxation, and nervous system balance.

-Blood sugar crashes: Nighttime dips can trigger cortisol spikes and mid-sleep wake-ups
+Blood sugar crashes: Nighttime dips can trigger cortisol spikes and frequent micro-arousals from sleep.

-Mouth breathing habits: Tied to gut health, posture, and you guessed it, airway function
+Mouth-breathing habits: Often tied to gut health, posture, stress patterns, and, you guessed it, airway function.

 Now what?
 Let’s explore what your body could be asking for.